offen/consent/MANUAL.md

 ### Configuration

-Configuring the `consent` server can happen in three different means, using the following precendence:
+Configuring the `consent` server can happen in three different means, using the following precedence:
 1. command line flags
 1. environment variables
 1. a configuration file in YAML format, specified by passing `-config`